Remixed Toung Twister

 }

-Breaks the text into individual words, treating spaces and punctuation as separators
+Breaks the long string into individual words by treating spaces and punctuation as separators, discarding the separators themselves

 const allText = poemLines.join(' ');